Confused about what to eat when battling with PCOS?

 We’re not saying this data isn’t helpful, it’s just important to keep in mind the primary outcome wasn’t pregnancy in either of these studies and these small numbers of women were followed for relatively short periods of time.
 Additionally, quality of life, anxiety, and depression scores were not assessed which are vitally important to any lifestyle change you might take on.

 Bottom line: Data is severely lacking when it comes to keto for PCOS.

 Although pharmaceutical medications have their time and place, dietary lifestyle modifications are some of the best first-line treatments for PCOS.

 To quickly recap, the right dietary choices for PCOS can help with:

 Focus on consuming a diet rich in low glycemic load carbohydrates including things like whole grains, fruits, and vegetables.
 In terms of relative amounts of macronutrients, benefits have also been shown with about 40% of calories coming from carbohydrates, 30% from protein, and 30% from fat.
 And although we say “diet” we really want you to focus on nutrition and eating patterns.
 NOT “dieting” in this traditional sense of the word.
 This is a lifestyle change, not a short-term fix.
 Let’s make it count.

 And if you want to boost your fertility too, follow a pro-fertility diet with increased intake of plant-based proteins and food sources rich in omega-3 fatty acids.

-Whenever you’re ready, we can help you tackle a pro-fertility dietary reboot that helps support PCOS goals too…
+Whenever you’re ready, we’re here to help you tackle a pro-fertility diet packed with recipes that help support your PCOS goals too!

 Always evidence-based.
 Always actionable.